neurogeriatricskiel/KielMAT/docs/examples/basic_01_load_Data.md

     Longest gait sequence: 327.35 seconds starting at about 8.26 minutes into the recording.

 That's it for this tutorial.
-You have learned how to load data and channel information into an `NGMTRecording` object and how to add Recording specific information to the `NGMTRecording` object.
+You have learned how to load data and channel information into an `KMATRecording` object and how to add Recording specific information to the `KMATRecording` object.